Trump’s US-Japan trade deal wins Japan parliament approval

 U.S. farmers have felt they were at a disadvantage compared to Australian or Canadian counterparts.

+Japan, which imports U.S. farm products worth $14 billion, is America’s third-largest market.

-The U.S. and Japan have agreed to continue talks on trade.
+The U.S. and Japan have agreed to continue talks on trade, and the auto tariffs are likely to come up in the talks.

+The Japanese auto industry is a key part of this nation’s economy, although the manufacturers, such as Toyota Motor Corp. and Honda Motor Co., have moved production abroad to avert tariffs and become part of American business.

+When the trade deal was reached in September, Trump said it means opening Japan’s market to about $7 billion in U.S. farm goods, with tariffs lowered or scrapped on American beef, pork, wheat, cheese, corn and wine.